We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best discreet option: iDNA

-Sexually transmitted infections (STIs) are very common.
+Sexually transmitted infections (STIs) are common.
 According to the World Health Organization, more than

 Syphilis is one of the most common STIs.
 In the United States,

-Anyone who is sexually active is at risk of contracting an STI.
+Anyone who is sexually active can contract an STI.
 Getting tested regularly helps you maintain your sexual health and get treatment quickly if needed.

 Here are the best at-home tests for syphilis.